Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Abstract

-A protrusion is a subgraph of constant treewidth separated from the remaining vertices by a constant number of vertices.
-Roughly speaking, in the new notion of protrusion instead of demanding the subgraph of being of constant treewidth, we ask it to contain a {\sl constant} number of vertices from a solution.
-We believe that the new notion of protrusion will be useful in many other algorithmic settings.
+\end{itemize} A protrusion in a graph [FOCS 2009] is a subgraph of constant treewidth which is separated from the rest of the graph by at most a constant number of vertices.
+In our variant of protrusions, instead of stipulating that the subgraph be of constant {\em treewidth}, we ask that it contains a {\em constant number of vertices from a solution}.
+We believe that this new take on protrusions would be useful for other graph problems and in different algorithmic settings.